airbnb/MagazineLayout/README.md

 - Section backgrounds that can be hidden / visible on a per-section basis

 Other features:
-- Specify horizontal item spacing on a per-section basis
+- Specifying horizontal item spacing on a per-section basis
-- Specify vertical row spacing on a per-section basis
+- Specifying vertical row spacing on a per-section basis
-- Specify item insets on a per-section basis
+- Specifying item insets on a per-section basis

 These capabilities have allowed us to build a wide variety of screens in the Airbnb app, many of which are among our highest-traffic screens.
 Here are just a few examples of screens laid out using `MagazineLayout`: